/* * external links open in new window */

 • Photo Guide: At the entrance kiosk, they have an amateur photography guide with a chart of the most photographed areas in the park and the best times to shoot during the summer.
 I’ve included the chart below.

-This is a scan of the National Park Service’s amateur photography guide for Mesa Verde National Park that’s available at visitor’s center and entrance kiosks.
+This is a scan of the National Park Service’s amateur photography guide for Mesa Verde National Park that is available at visitors center and entrance kiosks.
 The best times and locations for summer are bolded.
-The options marked off were done by the park ranger in May 2021.

 Every year there’s a series of “dry” lightning fires on the mesa tops, which are usually labeled by signs with the date of the fire.
 Since the park was established in 1906, 70 percent of the park has been burned by wildfires.

-How much time do you need to visit?
+How much time do you need to visit Mesa Verde National Park?

 Let's Swap TRAVEL Stories!